Cloud Strife: Other responses

 When deciding on using a Final Fantasy representative for Super Smash Bros. for Nintendo 3DS and Wii U, Nomura and Super Smash Bros. series creator and director Masahiro Sakurai quickly agreed with adding Cloud to the cast.
 This was mostly because of Cloud's high popularity within the series in contrast to other Final Fantasy characters like Bartz or Terra, and multiple requests from fans of the character.
 According to Sakurai, he envisioned Cloud as being a relatively easy to play character in anticipation of a large variety of players using him, and stated that the Buster Sword served as a lynchpin in regard to developing his sword swings.
 Cloud's popularity and addition to the Super Smash Bros. series generated multiple responses, most notably in Twitter's trends.
 Although The Verge pointed out that the series had featured other third-party characters like Solid Snake, Mega Man, and Sonic the Hedgehog, they nevertheless expressed surprise over Cloud's inclusion because of Final Fantasy VIIs lack of release on a Nintendo console.
 Despite that, he was well received.

-During anticipation for the remake of Final Fantasy VII, Cloud's role in the trailers were the focus of multiple journalists.
-IGN highly praised the design and marketing involving his visual appearance.
-TechSpot noted fans were interested in Cloud's love interests but claimed that Cloud's relationship with Aerith was subtle in retrospective.
-Despite noting his antisocial and aloof attitudes in the remake, In a feature article, GameSpot compared Cloud with Kazuma Kiryu from Sega's Yakuza video game series due to both sharing similar features and development across the narrative through Midgar's cities as both protagonists have a tendency to help civilians.
-When it comes to Rebirth, Digital Trend saw Cloud's failures to save Aerith as a story about dealing with trauma as the returning player find a possible way to stop Aerith's death like Cloud attempts and instead ends in tragedy again.
-Cloud's rivalry with Sephiroth was also the subject of praise in Rebirth as it allows two characters be allies before the latter becomes the antagonist while the former comes across as a rookie in comparison.